What is anthrax?

 - If left untreated the infection can spread to cause blood poisoning

-Inhalation anthrax - symptoms begin with a flu-like illness (fever, headache, muscle aches and non-productive cough) followed by severe respiratory difficulties and shock 2-6 days later.
-Untreated disease is usually fatal, and treatment must be given as soon as possible to reduce mortality.
+Inhalation anthrax - symptoms begin with a flu-like illness (fever, headache, muscle aches and non-productive cough) followed by severe respiratory (breathing) difficulties and shock 2-6 days later.
+If untreated the infected person usually dies.
+Treatment must be given as soon as possible to reduce the risk of death.

-Intestinal anthrax is contracted by the ingestion of contaminated carcasses and results in severe disease which can be fatal.
-This is found in some parts of the world where the value of an animal dying unexpectedly outweighs any fears of contracting the disease.
+Intestinal anthrax is caught by the eating animals which had anthrax and results in severe disease which can cause death.
+This is found in some parts of the world where the value of an animal dying unexpectedly outweighs any fears of catching anthrax.